 Employers’ dependence on degrees as catch-all indicators of a candidate’s skills is known as degree inflation.
 Degree inflation slows companies down in several ways.

-- It increases the risk of hiring a less qualified candidate based on bias.
-When employers shrink the talent pool to only those candidates who can afford college, they are excluding more diverse candidates that did not attend college but may be more qualified for the position.
+It increases the risk of hiring a less qualified candidate based on bias.
+When employers shrink the talent pool to only those candidates who can afford college, they are excluding more diverse candidates who did not attend college but may be more qualified for the position.

 Resumes and cover letters aren’t all they’re cracked up to be.
 While they can be helpful tools for candidates to organize their work experience and educational background, they don’t measure a candidate’s hard or soft skills, and they waste companies’ time.

-If hiring managers spend their limited time screening hundreds of resumes and cover letters, they are not using that time to assess candidates’ actual ability to perform required tasks and demonstrate soft skills.
+If hiring managers spend their limited time screening hundreds of resumes and cover letters, they are not using that time to assess candidates’ job-related skills.

 When it came to recruiters, opinions were split.
 Some recruiters said it was worthwhile to take the time to read an applicant’s cover letter.
 Other recruiters said they despised the practice, labeling it obsolete.

 According to Frank L. Schmidt, a psychology professor at the University of Iowa, resumes are actually the worst way to predict whether new hires will be successful.
-Relying on such a faulty skills metric slows companies down by forcing them to let go of new hires who may have looked good on paper, but did not possess the relevant skills.
+Relying on such a faulty skills metric slows companies down.

 It’s common for technical jobs in research, engineering, and finance to require anywhere from two to seven interviews for a single position.
 Companies may feel that they are being thorough, but they are actually wasting time and money when implementing unstructured interviews.